Euler's formula: Relationship to trigonometry

-Complex exponentials can simplify trigonometry, because they are easier to manipulate than their sinusoidal components.
-One technique is simply to convert sinusoids into equivalent expressions in terms of exponentials.
+Complex exponentials can simplify trigonometry, because they are mathematically easier to manipulate than their sine and cosine components.
+One technique is simply to convert sines and cosines into equivalent expressions in terms of exponentials sometimes called complex sinusoids.
 After the manipulations, the simplified result is still real-valued.
 For example:

-Another technique is to represent the sinusoids in terms of the real part of a complex expression and perform the manipulations on the complex expression.
+Another technique is to represent sines and cosines in terms of the real part of a complex expression and perform the manipulations on the complex expression.
 For example:

 This formula is used for recursive generation of cos nx for integer values of n and arbitrary x (in radians).

+Considering cos x a parameter in equation above yields recursive formula for Chebyshev polynomials of the first kind.

 Topological interpretation

 In the language of topology, Euler's formula states that the imaginary exponential function $t \mapsto e^{it}$ is a (surjective) morphism of topological groups from the real line $\mathbb R$ to the unit circle $\mathbb S^1$.
 In fact, this exhibits $\mathbb R$ as a covering space of $\mathbb S^1$.
 Similarly, Euler's identity says that the kernel of this map is $\tau \mathbb Z$, where $\tau = 2\pi$.
 These observations may be combined and summarized in the commutative diagram below: